CraryPrimitiveMan/awesome-with-star/awesome/neueda_awesome-neo4j.md

 ### Python

 - [py2neo](https://github.com/nigelsmall/py2neo) - Py2neo is a comprehensive toolkit for working with Neo4j from within Python applications or from the command line. :star:30
-- [neomodel](https://github.com/robinedwards/neomodel) - An Object Graph Mapper (OGM) for the neo4j graph database, built on the awesome py2neo. :star:379
+- [neomodel](https://github.com/neo4j-contrib/neomodel) - An Object Graph Mapper (OGM) for the neo4j graph database, built on the awesome py2neo. :star:380
-- [BulbFlow](https://github.com/espeed/bulbs) - A Python persistence framework for graph databases like Neo4j, OrientDB and Titan.

 ### PHP